 WP Bakery Page Builder WordPress Plugin documentation (Visual Composer) https://wpbakery.com/video-tutorials/

-We will apply some great start guide video tutorials for the page builder WordPress plugin and pages creation.
-In addition, to see all the official videos please go to the plugin developers site on https://vc.wpbakery.com/video-tutorials/.
-Moreover, we have a complete list narrated video tutorials for all page building process on WordPress into our YouTube channel, please check it out on our Beyond WordPress theme documentation, guide & tutorial.
+We will apply some great start guide video tutorials for the page builder WordPress plugin and page creation.
+In addition, to see all the official videos, please visit the plugin developers’ site.
+Moreover, we have a complete list of video tutorials for all page-building processes on WordPress on our YouTube channel.
+Please check it out on our Beyond WordPress theme documentation, guide & tutorial.

 Visual Composer Plugin Navigation Interface